|

 I suppose the media can only report so much good economic news.
 Important, strategic military victories quickly bore a public with a miniscule attention span.
 The vast improvement in human rights conditions in Iraq and Afghanistan made maybe a few DAYS of headlines?
 Contrast that to the weeks and months the media spent fussing over Abu-Graib.
 The news, like any other commodity, is market-driven and new lows in content are a fact of life.
 Without absurd claims, there is no controversy.
 Without controversy, there is no story.
 Without a story there is no drama.
 Without drama there is no race.

 We hear from the extremists that the War in Iraq was a “mistake”, based on lies or false intelligence.
 Despite what the senate panel says a preponderance of evidence exists that shows a connection between Saddam’s regime and al-Qaeda.
 President Bush made very clear in his speech after the 9/11 attacks that we would make no differentiation between terrorists and the regimes that support them.
 Bush received bipartisan support for his speech.
+State sponsorship of terrorism includes refuge, weapons, training, logistical support and intelligence.
+We have definitive proof that BOTH Saddam Hussein’s regime in Iraq and the Taliban in Afghanistan provided al-Qaeda with ALL of these things.

 The following facts are undisputed and among the evidence presented to the 9/11 commission: